 Reading/writing data: Use file handling functions like fprintf(), fscanf(), fwrite(), or fread() depending on the file type and required operations.

-Closing a file: After the file operations are done, it's essential to close the file using fclose() to free up resources.
+Closing a file: After the file operations are done, it is essential to close the file using fclose() to free up resources.

-3. File opening modes

-When opening a file with fopen(), you specify the mode, which tells C how to interact with the file.
-Some common modes as mention in Table 7.4:
+File opening modes: When opening a file with fopen(), you specify the mode, which tells C how to interact with the file.
+Some common modes are mentioned in Table 7.4:

-Table 7.4: File Opening Modes